 In this case you select “Follow existing event/newsletter email” and click “Next >”.

-Then you can select which newsletter to follow, and even download statistics in an Excel data sheet, which contains information about whom you have sent to, which recipients that has read your mail, etc.
+Then you can select which newsletter to follow, and even download statistics in a Microsoft Excel data sheet, which contains information about whom you have sent to, which recipients that has read your mail, etc.